From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Case Study: LAWN-Assisted Swarm Coordination

 \subsection{System Setup}

 In the system setup, we consider that a ground LAWN node (e.g., mobile command center) is equipped with multi-band radio transceivers and edge servers.
 It maintains a ground link to surviving terrestrial networks, a sub-GHz link for C2 signal, and an LEO satellite link as a backup.
-The LAWN architecture manages drone operations through four integrated planes: control, data, sensing, and computing.
-Specifically, the control plane employs time-synchronization beacons from the ground node to to keep all drones’ control loops aligned.
-The data plane carries mission payloads, such as high-resolution images, live videos, and sensory readings, via D2G links back to the ground node.
-Then, updated flight plans or map data are transmitted to the drones via G2D links, as shown in Fig. \ref{fig:case}.
-The DD waveform is adopted in the data plane to preserve reliability under kHz-level Doppler shifts\cite{wei2021orthogonal}.
+The LAWN architecture manages drone operations through four integrated planes: control, data, sensing, and I\&C. Specifically, the control plane employs time-synchronization beacons from the ground node to keep all drones’ control loops aligned.
+The data plane carries mission payloads, such as high-resolution images, live videos, and sensory readings, via A2G links back to the ground node.
+Then, updated flight plans or map data are transmitted to the drones via G2A links, as shown in Fig. \ref{fig:case}.
+The DD waveform is adopted in the data plane to preserve reliability under kHz-level Doppler shifts.

-The sensing plane fuses with sensors, e.g., camera, LiDAR, and IMU with ISAC echoes, continually mapping the terrain and detecting survivors or obstacles.
+The sensing plane fuses data from sensors, e.g., camera, LiDAR, and IMU with ISAC echoes, continually mapping the terrain and detecting survivors or obstacles.
 In a cluttered disaster zone, drones use sensing data to avoid collisions.
-The sensing plane thus augments the control plane with environment data, critical when ``rapid changes, such as LoS/NLoS transitions'' occur.
-The computing plane allocates heavy data processing tasks across onboard processors as well as the edge servers at the ground LAWN node, which does not slow down the aerial drones.
-Assuming that the formation task is for the drones to form a desired pattern.
-The ground LAWN node initially commands a leader drone to an entry point.
-Then the LAWN control plane ensures the other drones to adjusts their flight to maintain the desired formation.
+The sensing plane thus augments the control plane with environmental data, critical when rapid changes, such as LoS/NLoS transitions occur.
+The I\&C plane allocates heavy data processing tasks across onboard processors as well as the edge servers at the ground LAWN node, which does not slow down the aerial drones.
+Assuming that the formation task is for the drones to form a desired pattern, the ground LAWN node initially commands a leader drone to an entry point.
+Then the LAWN control plane ensures that the other drones adjust their flight paths to maintain the desired formation.